-Year 9 students are introduced to the Fasttomato programme, which helps them to find progression routes appropriate to their interests, current studies and career ambitions.
+Year 9 students are introduced to the Morrisby Careers platform, which helps them to find progression routes appropriate to their interests, current studies and career ambitions.
 The platform also makes labour market information available.
-Students receive a presentation about post-16 options and begin writing their careers plans, which will be continually reviewed throughout the rest of their school years.
-In preparation for GCSE options.
+Students receive information about their next steps in their education and complete a self-evaluation questionnaire, which is regularly reviewed.
+Students and parents/carers are supported in preparation for GCSE options.
 Towards the end of the academic year they have the opportunity of an employer encounter, where they get to meet and learn about an employer and opportunities available within their field of work.
 They are also introduced to the Work Experience process and undertake a CV writing session in preparation for work experience in Year 10.

-Year 11 students have further opportunities to revisit and review their career plans to help them focus on future aspirations and to enable staff to offer a targeted programme of support.
-Students have the opportunity to experience life in the Sixth Form and are provided with information on other local Sixth Form/College open days.
-Any students requiring additional advice and guidance have the opportunity for a careers interview with senior staff and/or an independent careers advisor.
-Questionnaires completed by students enable us to offer a programme of targeted support.
-There is also a talk about university life.
+Year 11 students have further opportunities to revisit and review their self-evaluation questionnaires to help them focus on future aspirations and to enable staff to offer a targeted programme of support.
+Students have the opportunity to experience life in the Sixth Form and are provided with information on other local Sixth Form/College open days and there are assemblies from other training providers.
+Personal guidance appointments continue with an independent careers adviser.

 Careers Policy and Provider Access Policy (please click on the links below)